-A periodontist is a dentist who is an expert in the treatment of oral inflammation, and who knows how to prevent, diagnose, and treat periodontal disease.
+A periodontist is a dentist who specializes in the treatment of oral inflammation, and is trained to prevent, diagnose, and treat periodontal disease.
 Periodontists receive extensive training in these areas, and are familiar with the latest techniques for diagnosing and treating periodontal disease.

 What does a Periodontist do?

 Some periodontal needs can be managed by a general dentist.
 However, more and more patients are showing signs of periodontal disease.
 Research also suggests a link between periodontal disease and other chronic diseases of aging, therefore there may be a need for periodontal treatment that has an increased level of expertise by a trained specialist.
 Patients who have moderate or severe levels of periodontal disease can be managed by a partnership between their dentist and a periodontist.

 Periodontists treat cases that are more problematic, such as those with severe gum disease or with a complicated medical history.
 Treatments include scaling and root planing (in which the infected surface of the root is cleaned), or root surface debridement (in which damaged tissue is removed).
 Periodontists also treat patients with severe gum problems using a range of surgical procedures.
 In addition, they are specially trained in the placement, maintenance, and repair of dental implants.